algosup/2023-2024-project-2-x86-retrogaming-team-6/weeklyreport/weeklyreport45.md

 ### Advancement of our Readme

-Started writing the README to give the Stakholder a better understanding of our project.
+Started writing the README to give the Stakeholder a better understanding of our project.
 <br>With a presentation of Team 6 using a table and photos corresponding to each team member.

 *Rémy Charles*